 What’s the interest rate?

 Current interest rates can be found at https://studentaid.ed.gov/sa/types/loans/interest-rates.* Interest is charged from the date of the first disbursement until the loan is paid in full.

 Other than interest, is there a charge to get a PLUS Loan?

-The parent will pay an origination fee of 4.292% of the loan amount, deducted proportionately each time a loan disbursement is made.
+The parent will pay an origination fee, a percentage of the loan amount, deducted proportionately each time a loan disbursement is made.
 Current loan fees can be found at https://studentaid.ed.gov/sa/types/loans/interest-rates#fees.*

 When does the parent begin repaying the loan?